opensensorhub/osh-js/vuepress/docs/src/guide/views/map/leaflet.md

----
-id: ol
-title: OpenLayers
-sidebar_label: OpenLayers
----
+# Leaflet

-The OpenLayerView is a way of showing data point on a map.
+The LeafletView is a way of showing data point on a map.
 Often, it is used to show GPS data, or fixed position of any sensor.
 This View can also display path using the corresponding [Styler](../stylers/styler).

-The View is based on [OpenLayers](https://openlayers.org/) framework.
+The View is based on [LeafletJs](https://leafletjs.com/) framework.

 ## Properties configuration